neumino/neumino.github.io/movies.md

-### We Broke Up
+## Opening soon

+### Tom Clancy&#39;s Without Remorse
-*Released on 2021-04-23, vote average 5*
+*Released on 2021-04-30, vote average 10*

-Lori and Doug break up right before Lori&#39;s sister&#39;s wedding and decide to pretend they&#39;re still together for the weekend as to not disrupt the fun.
+An elite Navy SEAL uncovers an international conspiracy while seeking justice for the murder of his pregnant wife.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/CjDCsNrdw9w?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/e-rw2cxFVLg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-### Jakob&#39;s Wife
+### The Virtuoso
-*Released on 2021-04-16, vote average 6.9*
+*Released on 2021-04-30, vote average 6.8*

-Anne is married to a small-town Minister and feels her life and marriage have been shrinking over the past 30 years.
-After a brutal and bloody encounter with &#34;The Master&#34;, she discovers a new sense of power and an appetite to live bigger and bolder than before.
-However, these changes come with a heavy body count and a toll on her marriage.
+A lonesome stranger with nerves of steel must track down and kill a rogue hitman to satisfy an outstanding debt.
+But the only information he&#39;s been given is a time and location where to find his quarry.
+No name.
+No description.
+Nothing.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/xA8ALfbP_hA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/LWA2r7X7z6Y?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>

-## Opening soon